-Finally, proposed Rule 12403 would expand the number of names of proposed arbitrators provided to the parties to seven, but would limit the number of arbitrators that each party may strike from each list to five.
+Finally, proposed Rule 13403 would expand the number of names of proposed arbitrators provided to the parties to seven names for each arbitrator on the panel, but would limit the number of arbitrators that each party may strike from each list to five.
 NASD believes that expanding the lists, but limiting the number of strikes each party may exercise, will expedite panel appointment and minimize the likelihood that the Director will have to appoint an arbitrator who was not on the original lists sent to parties.
 Currently, parties are allowed unlimited strikes, which often results in no arbitrators being left on the consolidated list.
 In such cases, the administration of the arbitration is delayed, and the Director must appoint arbitrators to fill the panel.